Want more information?

 Our page talking to a young person about their mental health gives some tips on how to start talking to your child about their mental health.

 If your child has responsibilities around the home, they may be classified as a young carer.
 You may feel concerned that your child’s caring responsibilities are having a negative impact on them.
-But there's support out there.
+But support is out there.

 Reaching out for help may bring up very difficult fears about having your children taken away.
 Remember that organisations will have supported lots of other parents.
 Their family support staff will be experienced in how best to help you manage your situation.